Ryoichi Maeda

-Ryoichi Maeda (前田 遼一, Maeda Ryōichi) is a Japanese former professional footballer who played as a forward.
-He is the currently assistant coach of Japan national team.
+Ryoichi Maeda (前田 遼一, Maeda Ryōichi) is a Japanese football coach and former player who played as a forward.
+He was the J.League Top Scorer and J.League Best XI in 2009 and 2010.

+He currently works as an assistant coach for the Japan national team.

 Club career

 Maeda was born in Kobe, Japan but spent his childhood in the United States.
 He was educated at and played for Gyosei Junior and Senior High School in Tokyo.
 While he was a high school student, he was chosen as one of the Designated Players for Development by J.League and JFA.
 Because of this status, Maeda was able to register as a Verdy Kawasaki player while he was still eligible to play for his high school club.
 However, he did not play any official match for Verdy.

 After graduating from his high school in 2000, he joined Júbilo Iwata.
 His first appearance as a professional player came on 3 May 2000 in a league match against Kawasaki Frontale.
 His first professional goal came on 28 August 2001 in a J.League Cup game against JEF United Ichihara.
 Although he could not play many matches behind Masashi Nakayama and Naohiro Takahara until 2002, he played as regular player from 2003.
 In the season 2009 was the J.League Top Scorer with twenty goals.
 In the 2010 season, Maeda became the top scorer again, netting 17 times.
 Júbilo also won the champions in 2010 J.League Cup.
 At 2010 J.League Cup Final, he scored two goals and was selected MVP award in the tournament.
 However Júbilo was relegated to J2 League end of 2013 season.
 In 2014, although he scored 17 goals, Júbilo finished at the 4th place and missed promotion to J1.

 In 2015, Maeda moved to J1 club FC Tokyo.
 He played as regular player until 2016.
 However his opportunity to play decreased from 2017 and he could hardly score goals in the match.

 In 2019, Maeda moved to J2 club FC Gifu.